gilatoes/arduino-optiga-trust-x/Missions/MissionTasks.md

 ## Task 1: HelloBootCamp
 - [ ]  BootCamp orientation of hardware and software (Arduino and OpenSSL sandbox).
 - [ ]  Logistics and distribution of available resources.
 - [ ]  Attach the Trust X with magnetic connector to the Boot Camp Exerciser and execute the E01_HelloBootcamp example.
+Please make sure that the Trust X LED is lighted up.
 - [ ] Trust X library is installed in the following default folder. ***C:\Users\xxxx\Documents\Arduino\libraries\arduino-optiga-trust-x\***</br>

 **Questions & Discussion:**